 - Housing & interior design - State Study Guide, National ID booklet and ID definitions

 - Life Skills Assessment: Disaster Preparedness- Survival Basics: Stress Less | Survival Basics: Water | No Water?
 No Problem | Cascadia Action Steps

 - Study guides:

 - FCS Bowl – This contest is a knowledge bowl that follows the same rules and guidelines as other knowledge bowls (i.e. Horse Bowl, Dog Bowl).
 The team members chosen for this contest will be determined from the members qualifying at the state level in the FCS Skill-a-thon.
-At this time, there is not be a county level or a state level FCS Bowl.
+Intermediates and Senior members sign up individually and will be assigned to a team at State Fair.

-- Consumer Decision Making – This contest uses decision making skills in determining best choices for the situation.
-This contest will be offered at the county level for all ages and top intermediate and senior contestants will qualify for the State contest.
+- Consumer Decision Making – This contest uses decision-making skills in determining best choices for the situation.
+This contest will be offered at State Fair for intermediate and senior contestants.
 The State contest includes three situational statements with four possible answers/items, one class of oral reasons, and a group work class.
 The group work is where teams of 3 or 4 youth will be given a situation that they read and evaluate the problem, discuss their solution, and present a final statement of their decision to the judge.

-For more information, contact your 4-H County Extension Educator or Lynette Black, 4-H Youth Development Project Specialist.
+For more information, contact your 4-H County Extension Educator or Jan Williams, Clackamas County 4-H Faculty.